lucascavalcante/vanhack-blog-test/readme.md

 # Vanhack Accelerator Program

-This project be part of program for available my skills.
+This project be part of program to evaluate my skills.
 It is a blog made in Laravel 5.4.

 ## Requirements